davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 The `valid_policy_tree`, defined in {{Section 6.1.2 of !RFC5280}}, is a tree of certificate policies.
-The nodes at any given depth in the tree correspond to policies asserted by a certificate in the certificate path.
+The nodes at any given depth in the tree correspond to policies asserted by a certificate in the certification path.
 A node's parent policy is the policy in the issuer certificate which was mapped to this policy, and a node's children are the policies it was mapped to in the subject certificate.

-For example, suppose a certificate chain contains:
+For example, suppose a certification path contains:

 * An intermediate certificate which asserts policy object identifiers (OIDs) OID1, OID2, and OID5.
 It contains mappings OID1 to OID3, and OID1 to OID4.